-A bursary application form is available on-line on the Senior Tutor's Office website (www.tcd.ie/seniortutor).
+A bursary application form is available online on the Senior Tutor's Office website (www.tcd.ie/seniortutor).
 Application forms should be submitted to the Student Support Officer in the Senior Tutor's Office no later than 31 January.
-The award will be made by the Law School in consultation with the Senior Tutor's Office
+The award will be made by the Law School in consultation with the Senior Tutor's Office.